The Summer 2022 Minimalist Reading List: The 8 Best New Books of the Season

-The 2022 Summer Reading Minimalist List
+The Perfect Summer Reading List for Minimalists

-The 2022 Summer Reading Guide Minimalist List
+The Best Minimalist Reads from the 2022 Summer Reading Guide

 Nightcrawling by Leila Mottley